-Treatment for gender dysphoria may include:
+Treatment for gender dysphoria is individualized, and may include:

 - Couples or family counseling to help reduce conflicts, create understanding, and provide a supportive environment

-- Gender-affirming hormone therapy (sex hormone therapy)
+- Gender-affirming hormone therapy (in the past called hormone replacement therapy)

-- Gender-affirming surgery (sex-reassignment surgery)
+- Gender-affirming surgery (in the past called sex-reassignment surgery)

 When to Contact a Medical Professional